Kinetic closure of turbulence

-To conclude, the FBGK--BE retains information about subfilter-scales and naturally accounts for their advection, unlike the filtered NSE, enabling the development of less diffusive numerical models.
+To conclude, the FBGK--BE retains information about subfilter scales and accounts for their advection, unlike the filtered NSE, enabling the development of less diffusive numerical models.
 Subfilter diffusion, however, still requires modeling: this calls for a generalization of the BGK collision, since the filtered equilibrium cannot be regarded as constant during the collision process.
 It is possible to interpret the BGK model based on filtered conserved moments ($\bar \rho, \tilde u, \tilde \theta$) as a naive turbulence closure whose hydrodynamic limit converges to the filtered NSE but that fails to capture the dependence of subfilter dissipation on the subfilter stress tensor.
-We showed that even a straightforward generalization of this model already yields an effective KC, which requires only the velocity gradient to separate filtered and subfilter contributions.
-A first implementation of the KC already demonstrates good stability properties at a reduced dissipation compared to the Smagorinsky model.
-Also, its underlying principle is general and may be extended to thermal flows and incorporated into more advanced collision operators, which is left as future work.
+We showed that this generalization yields an effective KC, which requires only the velocity gradient to separate filtered and subfilter contributions.
+A first implementation of the KC shows stable behavior with reduced dissipation compared to the Smagorinsky model.
+Its underlying principle is general and may be extended to thermal flows and incorporated into more advanced collision operators, which is left as future work.

-The authors gratefully acknowledge support from the Swiss National Science Foundation (Grant No. 212882, Advances in turbulence modelling with the lattice Boltzmann method).
+The authors gratefully acknowledge support from the Swiss National Science Foundation (Grant No. 212882, Advances in turbulence modeling with the lattice Boltzmann method).